 Protecting Yourself and Your Future Family with a Prenuptial Agreement

 A prenuptial agreement is a legal contract between two people about to get married.
-The purpose of this kind of contract is to set out the rules for how assets will be handled should the marriage end in divorce or death.
-This type of agreement can also affect how things will work during your marriage – especially when a couple has a blended family.
+This kind of contract aims to set out the rules for how assets will be handled should the marriage end in divorce or death.
+This type of agreement can also affect how things work during your marriage – especially when a couple has a blended family.

 What Can a Prenuptial Agreement Cover?

-The rules for drafting a prenuptial agreement are straightforward – the more complicated your plan for property division is going to be, the more complicated your contract needs to be.
-That means that this kind of agreement can cover any issues you feel strongly about regarding property and assets.
+The rules for drafting a prenuptial agreement are straightforward – the more complicated your plan for property division will be, the more complicated your contract needs to be.
+That means this kind of agreement can cover any issues you feel strongly about regarding property and assets.

 Some of the potential issues that a prenuptial agreement can address include: